SGSSGene/cpmpack/README.md

          "myLib::myLib"
       ],
       "test": false,
+      "test_header": false,
     }
 ```
-The type of a translationset is either "executable", "library".
+The type of a translationset is either "executable" or "library".
-If "test" is set, it will be added via add_test.
+If "test" is set to true and "type" is set to "executable" it will be added via add_test.
+If "test_header" is set to true an additional header test will be performed.

 Each package objects has the following layout, all keys must be complete lower-case or upper-case.
 Only the `name` field is mandatory.